On January 30 – February 3, 2017, the Canadian Bible Society hosted the first Inuit Bible Translation Conference in Toronto.

 During the week-long conference, representatives from Bible translation projects in Alaska (Inupiaq), Kugluktuk (Nunavut), Iqaluit (Nunavut), Inuttut (Nunatsiavut), and Kalaallit (Greendland) attended to share stories and translation expertise with each other.
 Church leaders and ministry partners were also present to listen and learn.

 The process of Bible Translation in the 21st century involves not just expertise in the original languages of the Bible – Greek, Hebrew, and Aramaic – but also skill in specialized Bible translation software and disciplined project management.
 It also involves diverse partners who bring different resources to the table.
-One of the ministry partners, Faith Comes By Hearing, emphasized on the importance of the spoken word in primarily oral cultures and share about the amazing advances in technology for recording Scripture.
+One of the ministry partners, Faith Comes By Hearing, emphasized the importance of the spoken word in primarily oral cultures and shared about the amazing advances in technology for recording Scripture.